Command: Transferring and Assuming Command

 Q: What happens if I decline a command transfer?

-Q: Can I cancel a transfer after I've initiated it?
+Q: Can I transfer command back to the previous commander immediately after accepting it?

 • Related Articles